 During the interrogation after the Albert Hall assassination attempt, the telephone used is an obvious Western Electric American-made phone instead of a British-manufactured telephone - betraying the fact that the interiors for this picture were shot in Hollywood.

 The Doctor told Louis Bernard, when they first met on the bus, that they "limped" in from Paris by way of Lisbon, Rome and Casablanca..
 From Paris, it would have been a straight shot by way of Lisbon and Casablanca, but Rome would have been extremely way out of their way by a far distance.

 After Luis Bernard has died in McKenna's arms, McKenna finds the knife lying under the body.
 The blade has no blood stains on it.
 Furthermore, if the knife would fall out of the wound so easily, it hardly could have been deep enough as to be lethal.

 Ben climbs up the bell rope and out the top of the bell tower to escape the chapel.
 A bell in such a small tower could not possibly be heavy enough to counterbalance Ben's body weight.
-Therefore Ben would pull the bell to its limit while climbing, and the bell would not ring repeatedly as he climbs the rope.
-And when Ben pulls the rope taut so that he can rappel down the roof, the bell rings twice more.
+Therefore, Ben would pull the bell to its limit whilst climbing, and the bell would not ring repeatedly as he climbs the rope.
+When Ben pulls the rope taut so that he can rappel down the roof, the bell rings twice more.

 When the McKennas are riding to their hotel in the horse-drawn wagon after getting off the bus, the shadows are mismatched between the foreground and the back-projected scene.
 In the foreground, the shadows are on the left of the characters, as if the sun is on the right of the frame; in the back-projection, the shadows are on the right of the cars, as if the sun is on the left of the frame.